Brewster35/365DataEntityList/README.md

 This software is supplied for free "as is" and no warranty is given or implied.
 It has only been tested on environments where there is no ISV code - I would hope that any data entities supplied in ISV models would be picked up by this software.

+I have added the code in the "Code" folder as reference so that you can see how the data is built if you are interested.
+This is included in the model and does not have to be installed separately.

+If you find this software useful or have suggestions to improve it I would love to hear from you.

 > **Installation**

 Create a new folder called "models" on the C drive and copy the model file into it.